4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/enduser-network-security.md

 · **Security Patch Management:** Entities, depending on their stratification, should have a vulnerability management program (Operating Systems, Databases, Applications, Other Installed Software).
 This program will help administrators identify, acquire, test, and install patches.

 · **Platform Assurance:** Entities, depending on their stratification, should be properly secured.
-The least amount of services (principle of least privilege) should be configured to provide only those services necessary to both users and other devices.
+The least amount of services (principle of least privilege) should be configured to provide only those services necessary to both end users and other devices.
 Default configurations (users, passwords, and shared files) should be reviewed.
-Every resource that can be accessed by external or even internal users should display some warning.
+Every resource that can be accessed by external or even internal end users should display some warning.
 Servers should have their auditing systems enabled to allow event logging.

 · **Network Security:** Continuous management of security elements is necessary.
 Security rules configured on devices such as firewalls should be continually reviewed.
 The signatures and updates of devices like IDS or IPS should be up to date.
 All security and network elements should be synchronized, and their logs should be sent to a centralized log collection device for analysis.

-· **Malicious Code Prevention:** All infrastructure devices (both servers and user devices) should have active antivirus, antimalware with up-to-date signatures.
+· **Malicious Code Prevention:** All infrastructure devices (both servers and end user devices) should have active antivirus, antimalware with up-to-date signatures.

 · **User Awareness and Training:** Users within the entity, including IT administrators, should be made aware of existing policies and procedures related to the proper use of networks, systems, and applications in line with the entity's security standards.
 Information system managers should establish training needs for those responsible for data protection.